sean1516/HomeAssistant/automation/readme.md

 * Set the thermostat to 'away' temperature when everyone has left for the day. (weekdays only)
 * Turn the thermostat back to our 'home' temperature at 4:00 to preheat the house so it is warm when my wife arrives home.
 * If anyone comes home, turn the temperature back to the 'home' value.
+* At bedtime lower the temperature 2 degrees.
+* Pre-heat the house for when we wake up.

 ### UPS.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/ups.yaml)__